 A SaaS business relies on health scorecard data to identify potential churn rates or active buyers.
 However, customer retention rates also depend on the health scorecard metrics.
 Here are the 4 ways how a customer’s health score can increase retention rates.

-The scorecard data can detect current and future usage patterns:
+1. The scorecard data can detect current and future usage patterns:

-The scorecard data can detect potential churning customers:
+2. The scorecard data can detect potential churning customers:

-The scorecard data can identify “healthy” customers:
+3. The scorecard data can identify “healthy” customers:

-The scorecard data can detect offer personalized assistance:
+4. The scorecard data can detect offer personalized assistance:

 People may not use certain products due to learning barriers.
-The scorecard data can identify the barriers of use or satisfaction metrics from prolonged usage.
+The scorecard data can identify usage barriers or satisfaction metrics from prolonged usage.
 When this happens, seek feedback from your user base and close the knowledge gap.
 This can empower customer service teams to close feedback loops or provide faster technical assistance.
 Every assistance given to a user will determine people’s commitment to your products or services.

 It is important to choose criteria that align with your business goals, objectives and actual product/service offerings.
 Look for metrics that provide actionable insights to the customer success teams.
-Consider both quantitative and qualitative metrics to get a comprehensive view of customer health.
-Incorporate metrics that capture customer experience, satisfaction, and loyalty.

 Consider relative importance of each metric: